iLib-js/ilib-mono-webos/README.md

 * ilib-loctool-webos-dart: [Dart](https://docs.fileformat.com/programming/dart/) filetype handler.
 * ilib-lint-webos: provides the ability to parse webOS xliff files and provides rules to check.
 * ilib-loctool-webos-dist: for the purpose of distribution for webOS platform.
+* samples-loctool: sample apps written for each app type to validate the webOS loctool plugins.

 ## License
 This project is licensed under the Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for details.